Graph cover-saturation: Conclusion

 \section{Conclusion}

-Domination opens a natural saturation variant with numerous potential avenues of further research (see below).
-Moreover, domination-saturation give us a novel graph invariant, a sort of connectivity or centrality measure that is monotone with respect to the domination relation.
-The dom-sat density of a graph $F$ can only be less than $1$ if $F$ has an acyclic component.
-On the other hand, the dom-sat density of $F$ is at most $|F|-3/2$, a bound realized by cliques.
+Coverage opens a natural saturation variant with numerous potential avenues of further research (see below).
+Moreover, cover-saturation give us a novel graph invariant, a sort of connectivity or centrality measure that is monotone with respect to the coverage relation.
+The cov-sat density of a graph $F$ can only be less than $1$ if $F$ has an acyclic component.
+On the other hand, the cov-sat density of $F$ is at most $|F|-3/2$, a bound realized by cliques.